ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Which movies did Quentin Tarantino direct, but not star in?
 * Are there beers in Germany?
 * Show me Star Wars movies
+* What country is the biggest producer of tungsten?
+* How long did the Charles Manson murder trial last?
+* What kind of animal is Babar?
+* Which movies does Quentin Tarantino star in?
+* What U.S. state is Fort Knox in?
+* What city is Purdue University in?